Search by Keyword

 After a third verse, which is only slightly altered lyrically, we then enter into an identical repeat of the bridge and third verse.
 After this final verse, we hear what appears to be the beginning of another bridge, but what actually occurs is a ritardando which makes the song grind to a halt.
 This final section of the song, the "outro" if you will, is four measures long including the shared final measure of the last verse.
 So, with the shared measure between the verses and bridges and the ritardando at the close of the song, we see that The Beatles have some pretty nifty songwriting and performance tricks up their sleeves.
 Not bad for a song that most reference works dismiss as “disastrous” and “below par.”

 Performance wise, the tip of the hat goes primarily to George Harrison for his ostinato guitar phrases that snake through the entire song, negotiating every chord change without hardly missing a beat.
 Knowing that his guitar part was recorded live while singing background vocals during the full band rhythm track shows the professionalism George brought to the table within The Beatles.
-Note also how he continues to perform these phrases through the ritardando at the end of the song, never losing the decreasing tempo.
+Note also how he continues to perform the guitar phrases through the ritardando at the end of the song, never losing the decreasing tempo.
 An excellent performance!

-Paul is next to be commended for his bass work which mimics George’s guitar phrases, although it is so low in the mix as to be hardly discernable, as with many of the tracks on this album.
+McCartney is next to be commended for his bass work which mimics George’s guitar phrases, although it is so low in the mix as to be hardly discernable, as with many of the tracks on this album.
 That Paul performed this while belting out his lead vocals during the live rhythm track is truly an accomplishment.
 While many are quick to point out the stray off-key notes that appear at times in his lead vocals, what can be said is that the listener is getting a true taste of the live Beatles in this song, warts and all.
 The vocals are not double-tracked as many of the songs on this album are, so there is nothing manufactured about this cut.

-Ringo does well in effectively displaying the effervescent "beat" style of the early Cavern years, once again complimenting the end of each bridge with his uniquely awkward drum fills.
+Ringo does quite well in effectively displaying the effervescent "beat" style of the band's early Cavern years, once again complimenting the end of each bridge with his uniquely awkward drum fills.
 Note also his switch to riding on his toms for the bridge to compliment the minor key change, adding a nice variation to the arrangement.
 Lennon’s rhythm guitar is faintly heard in the mix until the bridge, where we distinctly hear him strum each chord change on the one beat of each measure (although he does miss a couple here and there).
 This rhythm guitar arrangement for the bridge is heard periodically in The Beatles catalog, such as with “I Should Have Known Better.”
 John does quite well with his background harmonies although, as he’s personally admitted, they have never been his strong suit.

 Curiously, concerning the overdubbed background vocals, all three times the phrase “it feels so right” occurs in the song, the background vocals follow this with the word “so” while Paul’s lead vocal sings “now.”
 Opinions differ as to whether this was a mistake made an unbelievable three times or an intentional experiment.
 For those who look for flaws, there are many to be found in “Hold Me Tight” as well as a lot of other Beatles songs.
 For those who just like to enjoy the music, like myself, these flaws are minimal in significance aside from showing the human element in full force.